 The viewpoint at 3850 feet offered my first clear view of the route ahead.
 Meanwhile, the expansive Skykomish River Valley unfolded behind me.
 Instead of dropping into the south gully, I hugged the crest, which brought me through some outcrops to the gendarmes.
 From the flat, slanting slabs comprising the arête, a tree at the top led me down a ramp by the crux.
 Shortly, I entered the top of the north gully.

 Attempting to climb over the gendarmes would have made dropping onto the notch at 4050 feet incredibly difficult.
-From below, I climbed eighty feet out of the gully by hugging a steep, soft dirt chimney using vegetation and small handholds.
-Meanwhile, I avoided the slabs due to the lack of features.
+From below, I used vegetation and small holds to hug a steep, soft dirt chimney as I climbed 80 feet out of the gully.
+During this, I avoided the nearby slabs due to a lack of features.
 From the notch, I crossed to the south of a series of imposing boulders not suited for traversing.
-The route stayed south until I could regain the crest at about 4300 feet.
+The route remained lower until I could regain the crest at about 4300 feet.

 Final Push on Bear Mountain in Wild Sky Wilderness

-The slopes steepened again after a brief stroll on milder ground before putting the microspikes back on.
-The final stretch toward the headwall at 5000 feet was straightforward as a receding snowfield sat just north of the crest.
+After a brief stroll on milder ground, I put the microspikes back on as slopes steepened again.
+The final stretch toward the headwall at 5000 feet was straightforward as a receding snowfield sat north of the crest.
 Mmm, snowmelt.
-After reaching the visible notch, I briefly descended, crossing the broad gully to a narrow chimney with some snow.
-The trickling stream was my first water since San Juan Creek.
+Moving south onto a visible notch, I briefly descended, crossing the broad gully to a narrow chimney with some snow.
+The trickling stream below it was my first water since leaving San Juan Creek.
 At last, the last 500 feet of steep climbing began.

 I ascended rock ledges that dipped just enough to make facing in climbing awkward.
-Then, I left the steps below the north summit, aiming for the heather to lessen the exposure.
-From there, it was krummholz and tree branches that aided the climb.
-During this, I passed an old anchor with weathered webbing, which would be my first place suitable to rappel.
-The steep incline persisted until the summit, as I finished the final bit via the east.
+Afterward, I aimed for the heather slopes away from the north peak to reduce the exposure.
+From there, krummholz and tree branches consistently aided the climb, and curved trunks were ideal for hand lines.
+During this, I came upon an anchor with weathered webbing, which would be my first rappel spot.
+The steep incline persisted to the summit as I cautiously approached the last bit from the east.

 Summit Views and a Careful Descent